BlockzeroLabs/flash-docs/source/smart-contracts/flash-strategy.rst

 This function should withdraw principal from the underlying strategy (eg AAVE).

 .. note::
     This function should be protected such that only the Flash Protocol can execute this.
+Keeping this unprotected would of course mean anyone would withdraw principal tokens from your strategy.

 Burn fToken
 ^^^^^^^^^^^^^